 He has 2 square metre solar panels that are 10.2% efficient, which means that they absorb 10.2% of the approximately 500 watts of sunlight hitting each square metre.

 He also calculates that he has about 13 hours of good sunlight charging time each day.

 That means he’ll need to bring along 14 solar panels (since each panel is 2 square metres) with him on the journey.

 Real Life Example – Survivalists

 Survivalists are people who deliberately prepare themselves for possible disasters.
-One of their key tasks is stockpiling long life food sufficient to keep their family supplied for long periods of time where other food isn’t available.
+One of their key tasks is stockpiling enough long life food to keep their family supplied for long periods of time where other food isn’t available.